The Haverford College Honor Code

 If two-thirds of those assembled at Plenary do not vote to open ratification of the Honor Code, the Code fails the first round of ratification.
 To subsequently ratify the Code, students must create and circulate a petition requesting the convening of a Special Plenary to enable ratification to open.
 Forty percent of students must sign this petition conveying their desire for such a Special Plenary and pledging to attend.

 During the ratification period, Honor Council will schedule eight hours each day of tabling to answer any questions and receive any criticism of the Honor Code which might arise.
 This council member will have a computer with network access which students may use to ratify the code.
-Each student is strongly encouraged under the Honor Code to vote or to communicate to Honor Council reasons why he or she did not or could not.
+All students are strongly encouraged under the Honor Code to vote or to communicate to Honor Council reasons why they did not or could not.

 Ratification ballots will have three options and a space for comments, suggestions, or criticisms.
 Filling in this space for comments will be required by the electronic ballot.
 The ballot will read as follows: